 WA is remarkably diverse with more than 240 languages, including Aboriginal languages, spoken in WA and many thousands of families still having strong connections overseas.It’s important that we generate opportunities for our diverse

 multicultural communities to deliver large-scale events that can attract interstate and international visitors to WA.

 In a similar vein, in the sport and recreation sector, we’re aiming to attract more sports fans and sporting teams to WA and establish iconic trails to promote WA as a world-class trails and outdoor recreation destination.

+The Department of Local Government, Sport and Cultural Industries is part of that mix.
 Our job is to support creative industries, sport and recreation bodies, and Aboriginal and multicultural groups to take their stories to as many people as possible.